 “When ‘Driver’s License’ came out, I was like, this feels like it was personally attacking me,” she says.
 “It’s about a girl who’s so young, who’s getting her driver’s license…I’m still not even there.”

-In those years, she was a regular at “Open Flame,” an open mic night at Mood Ring, a popular club on Myrtle Avenue.
-She told me that performing there was one of her favorite things to do in the world.
-(She says she’s still a regular at Carmelo’s.)
-Nearby, over at Elsewhere, she told me that she witnessed punk music for the first time, in the form of a set from the Washington D.C. band Priests, emblematic of the scene’s post-Occupy energy.
-(Sample lyric: “Barack Obama killed something in me.”)
+When she started out, Ponthier had been a regular at “Open Flame,” an open mic night at Mood Ring, a popular club on Myrtle Avenue.
+Performing there was one of her favorite things to do in the world.
+(She’s still a regular at Carmelo’s.)
+It was at the nearby club Elsewhere where she told me that she witnessed punk music for the first time, in the form of a set from the Washington D.C. band Priests, one of those bands emblematic of the scene’s post-Occupy energy.
+It was an inspirational moment for the aspiring pop songwriter.
+“To watch people get up there and kind of lay it all out,” she says.
+“It was really freeing.”

 Ponthier duets with Lord Huron singer Ben Schneider on Jimmy Fallon.